 Respirator Mask Important Tips

 First question: “Full face” or “half mask”?
 We use the half-mask which means it does not cover your eyes: just your nose and mouth.
 (See the full face mask below).
 A full face mask covers your eyes and if you have allergies, that is best for you.
+And if you do a spray paint job, that might also be the best respirator mask for you.

 The 3M 6100 is the workhorse—comfortable and well made and the strap system does not slip off (others makers do).
 The plastic halter fits any head.
 This paint respirator mask comes without any filters—see the bullet list below about buying the filters.
 (I own these safety glasses as well, but confess that since I wear glasses, I don’t use the proper ones as often as I should!)